Grant Road railway station: History

 Grant Rd was the first Terminus of the BB&CI railway, when it began services from Bombay.
 The BB&CI's first train from Bombay to Ahmedabad, which first ran on 28 November 1864, too, terminated at Grant Rd.
-The train would leave Grant Rd at 7:00 a.m., and would reach Ahmedabad at 5:30 p.m..
-Reporting about the opening ceremony of the line, The Times of India in it's coverage of the event, described the station descriptively, stating that the station, "had already put the Boree Bunder [sic] in the shade, it's accommodations being in every respect better and much more extensive than the latter."
+The train would leave Grant Rd at 7:00 a.m., and would reach Ahmedabad at 5:30 p.m.
+Reporting about the opening ceremony of the line, The Times of India in its coverage of the event, described the station descriptively, stating that the station, "had already put the Boree Bunder [sic] in the shade, its accommodations being in every respect better and much more extensive than the latter."
 The booking office for the First and Second class passengers was at the Bellasis Rd end, and that of the Third class passengers at the Falkland Rd end.
 There was a platform stretching the entire distance between the roads, and was nearly as wide as that of GIPR's Bori Bunder terminus.
 On 1 November 1865, a Suburban service was started between Grant Rd and Bassein Rd (today's Vasai Road railway station).
 Around the same time, Vehar (Vihar) water pipes were provided at the station.
 It was also a station on the first regular suburban service (started on 12 April 1867), though by then, the terminus had been changed to the new Bombay Backbay Station.

 The station, in later times, became a goods shed, and carriages and wagons were also stabled there.
 In August 1928, the track circuiting of the line from Churchgate to Grant Rd was completed on alternating current.

 Post-Independence, in December 1969, a new building was constructed at the Grant Rd station, at a cost of Rs.
 11.75 lakh.
 At the end of the year, the WR planned to quadruple the tracks ('have four tracks' in railway jargon) between Churchgate and Grant Rd, so as to ease the pressure; land for this was only acquired in 1970.
 The project was expected to cost around Rs.
 6.22 cr, and required the raising of bridges between Charni Rd and Grant Rd, and the provision of wider spans for OHE wires between Churchgate and Marine Lines.